highruned/ls-module-flatfoot/README.md

 FlatFoot is run under the PHP process, and therefore creates files as `www-data` or other.
 If you copy the module to a different server, the files should have the same user/group, or else a `chown www-data:www-data -R ./` may be in order.

-FlatFoot automatically creates directories that don't exist, and CHMOD's to 0777 for easy editing.
+FlatFoot automatically creates directories that don't exist, and does a `chmod -R 0777 ./` for easy editing.
 You may want to remove the filesystem CMS objects when you are finished editing.

 FlatFoot uses JSON to encode CMS object definitions, which is currently not *'tidy.'*